 William Travis Nature Trail

-William Travis Nature Trail is a little over a mile long and winds alongside the natural pond.
-You’ll have plenty of opportunities to see wildlife here with the dense foliage and access to the pond.
-This is also where the wildlife viewing station is located, so bring your binoculars to enjoy what nature shares with us.
+William Travis Nature Trail is just over a mile long and winds alongside a natural pond.
+You’ll have plenty of opportunities to see wildlife here with the dense foliage and pond access.
+This is also home to the wildlife viewing station, so bring your binoculars to enjoy what nature shares with us.

 Jim Bowie Bike Trail

-Coming in at almost two and a half miles long, this biking trail is the largest in Acton Nature Center.
-It navigates through the outskirts of the center and through large patches of woodland.
-You’ll witness quite a bit of inherent nature on this beautiful trail, so relish in the enchanting sights while strolling along.
+The Jim Bowie Bike Trail is two and a half miles long, the longest trail in the Acton Nature Center.
+You’ll navigate through the outskirts of the Nature Center and through large patches of woodland.
+Be prepared to witness quite a bit of nature and wildlife.

 Benbrook Lake Trail

-Benbrook Lake Trail is a marvelous 6-mile stretch of terrain that meanders through lush greenery and features sprawling Lake Benbrook.
-This horseback and nature trail is dog-friendly.
-And you guessed it, will also present you with at least one equine along your journey.
-Stride through this rambling trail and encounter the breathtaking sights of nature.
-Or reserve a horseback tour through one of the local stables for a one-of-a-kind experience.
+The Benbrook Lake Trail is a marvelous 6-mile stretch of terrain that meanders through lush greenery and features sprawling Lake Benbrook.
+This horseback riding nature trail is also dog-friendly as long as the dogs are on a leash.
+Stride along through this rambling trail and encounter breathtaking views of nature.
+Or reserve a horseback riding tour through one of the local stables for a one-of-a-kind experience.

 Cedar Break Outer and Overlook Trail Loop

 In Dinosaur Valley State Park, you’ll find quite a few trails that range from easy to moderate in difficulty.
-One of the easiest trails, Cedar Break Outer and Overlook Trail Loop, is a 2.4 mile trail that sits astride the Paluxy River.
-Here you can hike through the trail while searching for dinosaur tracks left along the riverbed or pass through quietly as you get in touch with the Earth.
+One of the easiest trails, Cedar Break Outer and Overlook Trail Loop, is a 2.4-mile trail located along the Paluxy River.
+While hiking, search for dinosaur tracks left along the riverbed, or pass through quietly as you get in touch with nature.